sugarlabs/musicblocks/README.md

 “All musicians are subconsciously mathematicians” – Monk

+“Music is a hidden arithmetic exercise of the soul, which does not know that it is counting.” ~ Leibniz

 Music Blocks is a programming language and collection of manipulative tools for exploring musical and mathematical concepts in an integrative and fun way.